 The group has recently created a fresh, conceptually-inspired sophomore album.
 With a lyrical worldview that addresses the turmoil of modern realities – mass migrations, cultural dissolution, and the resettlement of a spiritually homeless generation, the project is aptly named “Uprooted”.
 As a record of the voyage of the spirit, this album accesses springs of hope and passion through poignant imagery and epic tapestries of aural feast.
 The resulting sonic world oscillates between epic, intimate and inspirational episodes.

 Uprooted was launched in December 2017 and hit #1 spot on Canadian radio charts soon after its release.
 Produced by co-lead and guitarist Ozan Boz, it features some of Canada’s finest musicians: Michael Occhipinti on guitar, Chris Gartner on bass, Ben Riley and Mark Kelso on drums, Patrick Graham on percussion, and Lina Allemano on trumpet.
 Uprooted was recently nominated for Independent Music Awards in two categories: World Beat Album of the Year, and World Album Producer of the year.

-The band has showcased its captivating blend of ethereal vocals and trance-y, trip hop inspired arrangements at prominent venues such as Yoshi’s in San Francisco, National Arts Centre in Ottawa, Banff Centre for the Arts, Harbourfront Centre in Toronto, Hillside Festival, Luminato Festival, Sunfest, Vancouver Folk Music Festival, Calgary Folk Music Festival, JAZZ.FM91 World Music Festival and Musikfest.
-Minor Empire was also featured on Identities, award winning documentary series on Jazz FM.
+Minor Empire has showcased its captivating blend of ethereal vocals and transcending arrangements at prominent venues such as Yoshi’s in San Francisco, National Arts Centre in Ottawa, Banff Centre for the Arts, Harbourfront Centre in Toronto, Hillside Festival, Luminato Festival, Sunfest, Vancouver Folk Music Festival, Calgary Folk Music Festival, JAZZ.FM91 World Music Festival and Musikfest.
+The band was also featured on Identities, an award winning documentary series on Jazz FM.